Code-Institute-Submissions/Milestone_project_2-4/README.md

 ## Structure

 The game menu is structured to get the right information as quickly as possible.
 The game itself is structured in hope of user feels ease while playing (He/She can see all the cards orderly arranged).

 ## Known Issues
+Minor different when click button on Chrome and Firefox.
+In Chrome there is a black border appears on click.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.